-Larsen Law Offices, LLC, a Denver, Colorado law firm, provides legal assistance to a diverse and dynamic array of business and corporate clients throughout the United States through effective, innovative, and practical approaches to individual business industries.
+Larsen Law Offices, LLC, a Denver, Colorado law firm, provides business law services to a diverse and dynamic array of corporate clients throughout the United States through effective, innovative, and practical approaches to individual business industries.
 Larsen Law™ represents companies from a variety of industries including healthcare, software, medical and technology – specializing in contracts for technology transfer, software licensing, systems agreements and more.

 Colorado and Federal Licensing Law Attorney

 A license is a right to use someone else’s property or enjoy a portion of their rights of ownership.
-Licenses may be for the use of another’s Trademark, invention or process, property, or other property or rights.
-It is important to have an experienced licensing lawyer prepare these Licensing Agreements for your company’s use or review and negotiate other company’s Licensing Agreement to your advantage prior to execution by your company.
+Licenses may be for the use of another’s software, database, invention or process, property, or other property or rights.
+It is important to have an experienced licensing lawyer prepare these Licensing Agreements for your company’s use, or review and negotiate another company’s Licensing Agreement to your advantage prior to execution by your company.
 Susan Larsen is an experienced business and contracts attorney at Larsen Law Offices, LLC in Denver, who can assist you with all licensing agreement needs for your business.

 A Licensing Agreement does not transfer title or convey ownership, in fact, a properly drafted Licensing Agreement should specifically disclaim the transference of title.
-A Licensing Agreement is only the limited right to use, and typically only under the specific circumstances and conditions set forth in the Licensing Agreement itself, for the amount of money and duration of time detailed in the license.
+A Licensing Agreement is only the limited right to use, and typically only under the specific circumstances and conditions set forth in the agreement itself, for the amount of money and duration of time detailed in the license.

-A well drafted Licensing Agreement may, or may not, carry the right to sublicense the property to others, will state the length of time the license is valid, what territory the license applies to, detail any other rights or restrictions the parties have agreed to, enumerate any provisions regarding the acts of third-parties, and state how and when the license will be terminated.
+A well drafted Licensing Agreement by a knowledgeable attorney may, or may not, carry the right to sublicense the property to others, will state the length of time the license is valid, what territory the license applies to, detail any other rights or restrictions the parties have agreed to, enumerate any provisions regarding the acts of third-parties, and state how and when the license will be terminated.
 A non-exclusive Licensing Agreement enables the owner of the property to increase profits through multiple sales channels while still maintaining ownership.